NilFoundation/crypto3/docs/implementation.md

 Other field parameters are kept in the specific structures.
 All this structures inherit from basic `params` structure, containing all the basic parameters.

-For example, `arithmetic_params` structure keeps all the parameters needed for arithmetical operation evaluations.
+For example, `extension_params` structure keeps all the parameters needed for field and field extensions arithmetical operation evaluations.

 ### Field Element Algorithms ### {#field_element_algorithms}